Multi-Agent-LLMs/mallm/README.md

 `python mallm/scheduler.py --data=data/datasets/etpc_debugging.json --out=test_out.json --instruction="Paraphrase the input text." --endpoint_url="https://api.openai.com/v1" --model="gpt-3.5-turbo" --api_key="<your-key>"`

+## Run command line scripts
+You can run the command line scripts from the terminal.
+The following command will run the scheduler with the given parameters:

+`mallm-run --data=data/datasets/etpc_debugging.json --out=test_out.json --instruction="Paraphrase the input text." --endpoint_url="http://127.0.0.1:8080/v1" --model="tgi"`

+or use the evaluation script:

+`mallm-evaluate --input_file_path="test_out.json" --output_file_path="test_out_evaluated.json" --metrics=[bleu,rouge]`

 ## Run as Module
 If installed, you can use MALLM from anywhere on your system: